osu-wams/dx-server/support/README.md

+# Inspect a JWT

+A utility was created to inspect, for troubleshooting purposes, an existing JWT token to inspect the encoded data.

+    $ yarn ts-node support/jwt.ts <encrypted JWT token>

 # Server Load and Scenario Testing

 An [Artillery](http://artillery.io) configuration is included to perform tests on logging in and performing various scenarios against the server API endpoints.
 Before executing the scenarios, Artillery must be installed as a global node module.